puppetlabs/cpp-pcp-client/README.md

  - targets - A vector of the destinations the message will be sent to
  - data_schema - The Schema that identifies the message type
- - timeout - Duration the message will be valid on the fabric
+ - timeout - Duration the message will be valid on the fabric, in seconds
  - data_json - A JsonContainer representing the data chunk of the message
  - debug - A vector of strings representing the debug chunks of the message (defaults to empty)

 ```
-    void send(std::vector<std::string> targets,
+    std::string send(std::vector<std::string> targets,
                      std::string data_schema,
                      unsigned int timeout,
+                     bool destination_report,
                      std::string data_binary,
                      std::vector<JsonContainer> debug = std::vector<JsonContainer> {})
                               throws (connection_processing_error, connection_not_init_error)

 ```

-With the parameters are described as follows:
+The above overload returns the ID of the sent message and accepts the following
+parameters:

  - targets - A vector of the destinations the message will be sent to
  - data_schema - The Schema that identifies the message type
- - timeout - Duration the message will be valid on the fabric
+ - timeout - Duration the message will be valid on the fabric, in seconds
+ - destination_report - A boolean indicating whether or not requesting a destination report
  - data_binary - A string representing the data chunk of the message
  - debug - A vector of strings representing the debug chunks of the message (defaults to empty)